Cluster is a set of nodes comprising of servers, brokers, controllers and minions.

 The node that observes and controls the Participant nodes.
 It is responsible for coordinating all transitions in the cluster and ensuring that state constraints are satisfied while maintaining cluster stability.

-Pinot Controllers are modeled as Controllers, more details about controller nodes can be found in Controller.
+Pinot Controllers are modeled as Controllers.
+For more details about controller nodes, see Controller.

-Another way to visualize the cluster is a logical view, wherein a cluster contains tenants, tenants contain tables, and tables contain segments.
+Another way to visualize the cluster is a logical view, where: